Tallboy (bomb): Postwar

-The last of the V bombers – the Handley Page Victor – was designed to be able to carry a bomb load that could include a load of two Tallboys internally, or one Grand Slam plus assorted smaller weapons.
+The last of the V bombers, the Handley Page Victor, was designed to be able to carry a bomb load that could include a load of two Tallboys internally, or one Grand Slam plus assorted smaller weapons.

 Unexploded ordnance

 In December 1958, a Tallboy was found during renovation works on the Sorpe Dam, Germany.
 On 6 January 1959, the bomb was defused by a German and British crew of demining officers.

 In September 2019, a Tallboy bomb was found in the Piast Canal in northwest Poland near the town of Świnoujście and scheduled for defusing.
 The bomb had been dropped in the April 1945 attack on the Lützow, a German cruiser.
-In October 2020, the Tallboy wound up detonating during a deflagration operation, but there were no reported injuries to divers nor any damage to the port infrastructure from the underwater explosion.
+In October 2020, the Tallboy detonated during a deflagration operation, but there were no reported injuries to divers nor any damage to the port infrastructure from the underwater explosion.